23007965/Ex-6--AAI/README.md

 sentence=input ()

-# Tokenize the sentence
 tokens = word_tokenize(sentence)

-# Perform parts-of-speech tagging
 pos_tags = nltk.pos_tag(tokens)
-# Print the parts of speech

 for word, tag in pos_tags:
     print(word, tag)
 from nltk.corpus import wordnet

-# Identify synonyms and antonyms for each word
 synonyms =[]
 antonyms =[]
 for word in tokens: